It occupies 174 hectares on Fournier Boulevard in the Hull sector, and is accessible by the Leamy Lake Pathway.

-Leamy Lake Park in Gatineau is the largest urban park in Canada’s Capital Region and an excellent spot for outdoor sports and recreational activities.
-The park has a supervised beach for swimming, two volleyball courts and a play area for children.
-Leamy Lake Park also contains important archaeological sites, revealing that people occupied the spot as early as 5,000 to 6,000 years ago.
-The northern section of the park is an exceptional site for birdwatching, with over 30 species of birds having been observed.
+Leamy Lake Park contains important archaeological sites, revealing that people occupied this area as early as 5,000 to 6,000 years ago.
+The northern section of the park is also an exceptional site for birdwatching, where more than 30 species of birds have been observed.

-The Park is surrounded by Leamy Lake and the Gatineau and Ottawa rivers.
 To reach the lake by boat, you must go through the Leamy Lake Navigation Channel.
-This channel also leads to Lac de la Carrière and the Casino du Lac Leamy.
-You can also reach the park by bike or on foot using the Leamy Lake Pathway.
-Leamy Lake Park is located on Fournier Boulevard in Gatineau (Hull sector).
+This channel also leads to Lac de la Carrière and the Casino du Lac-Leamy.

 Site opens early May and closes mid-October (weather permitting).